Why Psychologists Study The Duchenne Smile

 A Duchenne smile is a natural smile that conveys enjoyment and involves contraction of the zygomatic major muscle (the muscle that runs along your cheekbone) and the orbicularis oculi muscle (the muscle that lines the top of your lip).
 It’s often involuntary and experienced during times of genuine happiness or enjoyment.

-When you see someone displaying a Duchenne smile, likely, you’ll naturally feel positive emotions for the person smiling.
-The smile is distinctive and reveals each Duchenne marker in the region involved, the mouth turning up, the cheeks lifting, and the eye sockets crinkling to create “crow's feet.”
+When you see someone displaying a Duchenne smile, you are likely to naturally feel positive emotions for the person smiling.
+The smile is distinctive and reveals each Duchenne marker in the region involved: the mouth turning up, the cheeks lifting, and the eye sockets crinkling to create “crow's feet.”

 This smile does not look forced and is not available on command; it’s a smile that happens when something prompts a person to feel happy and positive.